cobaltspeech/examples-python/README.md

 Examples of calling Cobalt's Python SDKs.

 ## Cubic Example
-The [cubic](./cubic) folder contains two example clients that interact with Cubic.
+The [cubic](./cubic) folder contains three example clients that interact with Cubic.
 * [batch_client](./cubic/batch_client.py), which submits all audio to Cubic before receiving a transcript.
 Audio data is read from a file.
 * [streaming_client](./cubic/streaming_client.py), which streams audio to Cubic as it becomes available, and receives transcripts back from Cubic as they become available.
 The audio I/O is handled by a user-specified external process, such as sox, aplay, arecord, etc.
+* [webrtc_client](./cubic/webrtc_client.py), which establishes a WebRTC connection to Cubic and streams several files in real-time, writing their transcripts back to a single file.

 ## Luna Example
 The [luna](./luna) folder contains an example client that interacts with Luna.